(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 Those who got the CSR before May 21, 2017, are grandfathered into the old system where the travel credit renewal goes with the calendar year.
 (It’s based on the December statement closing, not December 31.)
 Be sure you’ve already used up your credit for this year, and remember that you’ll soon be able to begin using 2020’s credit.

-The Chase Ritz-Carlton card offers up to $300 reimbursements for airline incidental charges (see what counts here; this temporarily works on restaurants and supermarkets too).
-Chase counts the benefit based on the calendar year, not cardmember year, and it goes based on the actual calendar year, not based on your statements.
-Use up the credits before December 31 and begin using 2020s credit on January 1.
+The Chase Ritz-Carlton card offers up to $300 reimbursements for airline incidental charges (see what counts here).
+Chase counts the benefit based on the calendar year, not cardmember year.
+(It goes based on the actual calendar year, not based on your statements.)
+Use the credits before December 31 and begin using next year’s credit on January 1.

 The Chase IHG gets a free night each year.
 This does not reset with the calendar year, it goes with your card anniversary.